Afghan animal rescue group wants animals evacuated safely from country

 Those animals were available for adoption in the U.K., U.S., and Canada.

-Since the Taliban have regained control of the capitol city, Farthing and some 70 staffers have been trapped in the shelter, unable to get to the airport safely.
+Since the Taliban have regained control of the capital city, Farthing and some 70 staffers have been trapped in the shelter, unable to get to the airport safely.

 Farthing has gone on a social media rampage, posting Facebook live videos nearly every day pleading with politicians in his home country to find a way to get them safely out of Kabul.